Anian2009/navstore/README.md

  - create file "items.csv" in your directory and fill it data;
  - restart your application;

+- ### Exeption: "No properties file."

+ Сreate a "config.properties" file in the root application with the following content

+    boot.file.path=/data

+ Instead of '/ data' you can specify the directory where you want to place the data

 - ### initializing "data/items.csv" file

  After first launch and visiting page "navstore/shop" there are created a file "data/items.csv" which initializing default values